-- A number of messages during the logon sequence were timing out for lack of a technical acknowledgement.
-The cause of this is related to the way that the Oakland automation system responds to a valid FN\CON message.
-Approximately 10 seconds after receiving the FN\CON Ocean 21 transmits an FN\ACK followed in rapid succession by an ADS contract request and a CPDLC CR1.
-To partially mitigate this problem an adapted timeout value was increased from 120 to 175 seconds. - On some flights while in VHF range the aircraft will downlink using VHF but the DSP routes the uplink via HF.
+- Phase 2.
+The reduced data flow has allowed for a more detailed evaluation of any lengthy transit delays.
+Some observations from this phase: - A number of messages during the logon sequence were timing out for lack of a technical acknowledgement.
+The cause of this is related to the way that the Oakland automation system responds to a valid FN_CON message.
+Approximately 10 seconds after receiving the FN_CON Ocean 21 transmits an FN_ACK followed in rapid succession by an ADS contract request and a CPDLC CR1.
+To partially mitigate this problem an adapted timeout value was increased from 120 to 175 seconds. - On some flights while in VHF range, the aircraft will downlink using VHF but the DSP routes the uplink via HF.
 This can be overcome if the aircrew takes steps to select the VHF services of an alternate DSP.
 However, for commercial reasons this is not a desirable solution. - CPDLC performance is better than that of ADS.
 We are investigating the reasons for this disparity.

 One possibility involves the issue of VHF/HF transition and the performance measurement points.
-On a typical flight there are three ADS messages downlinked while the aircraft is in the transition area: the periodic report that is part of the contract request acknowledgement, the waypoint change report at the FIR entry fix, and the waypoint change report at the FIR exit fix.
+On a typical flight, there are three ADS messages downlinked while the aircraft is in the transition area: the periodic report that is part of the contract request acknowledgement, the waypoint change report at the FIR entry fix, and the waypoint change report at the FIR exit fix.
 CPDLC performance measurements on the other hand are made only on "intervention" type transactions (e.g., climb clearance, weather deviation).
 These types of messages are not typically used until the aircraft is well established in the en-route environment and in HF-only coverage.